Summer Break 2013: Double Portraits

 - Strategies devised to subvert fame, or create infamy

 - Ideas about how the constructions of fame affects and is affected by artists

 - Strategies for creating environmental portraits

-This year’s program takes root in Arnold Newman’s strategy of making photographs based in the context of the sitter’s environment and co-opting the specific style of visual artists to construct a portrait of them – a double portrait.
+The 2013 program took root in Arnold Newman’s strategy of making photographs based in the context of the sitter’s environment and co-opting the specific style of visual artists to construct a portrait of them – a double portrait.
 Summer Break features projects exploring this authentic and reverential theme of pastiche as well as the construction of fame and infamy.